Om al-Nasr

-Om al-Nasr or Al-Qaraya al-Badawiya is an area within the northern Gaza governorate in Palestine.
+Om al-Nasr or Al-Qaraya al-Badawiya was a Bedouin village within the northern Gaza governorate in the Gaza Strip.
 The population of the village was about 4,737 according to Palestinian Central Bureau of Statistics (PCBS) in 2017.
 The village was established in 1997 on an area of 800 dunums.

+The village was entirely destroyed in late March 2025 following the launch of Operation Might and Sword by the Israel Defense Forces during the Gaza War.